gonzalo-cordova-pou/food_delivery_mcp/README.md

 This structure intentionally isolates distinct logical components.
 The database interaction logic is encapsulated within the db/ directory, completely separate from the MCP server definition in server.py.
 This architectural decision is pivotal.
 It allows the server to act as a clean orchestration layer, defining the Tools and Resources available to the AI agent and delegating the underlying data operations to the firestore_client module.
 This separation makes each component independently testable and easier to reason about, a significant advantage when time is of the essence.

+## Database client

+For this project we use Firestore as the database.
+The `db/firestore_client.py` module encapsulates all interactions with Firestore, providing a clean interface for the server to use.
+This separation of concerns allows for easier testing and maintenance.

 ### Mapping Application Logic to MCP Primitives: Thinking in AI Terms